-Lap Band® Surgery and Revision
+Lap Band® Surgery – Removal and Revision or Conversion

 How Lap Band Works